Jxiang2/backend-docs/concurrency/README.md

 ### Resource Sharing

 1. Atomic operation: if this operation happens, rest of the system won't be able to access the resource
-    * assignment to primitive types except long double are atomic
+    * read/assignment on all primitives except long & double
-    * assignment to reference types are atomic
+    * read/assignment on all references
-    * assignment to volatile long double are atomic
+    * read/assignment on volatile long & double
     * all other operations are not atomic
 2. Race condition: multiple threads access a shared resource and at least one thread is modifying it.
 3. Data race: re-ordering of instructions inside methods that cause unexpected results